 5. Project Delivery Agreements.
 For all projects that have not advanced to the construction phase by December 31, 2019, the Department and the local agency responsible for the delivery of the local seismic retrofit project will execute a project delivery agreement, which shall supersede existing baseline agreements and which will set forth the project scope, cost and delivery schedule.
 These project delivery agreements must be adopted by the governing board responsible for approval of projects for the local agency.
-Executed project delivery agreements shall be delivered to the Department and Commission within three months of the adoption date of these guidelines.
+Executed project delivery agreements shall be delivered to the Department and the Commission by March 31, 2020.

-Agencies that do not comply with this requirement will be ineligible to receive new obligations in the Highway Bridge Program in accordance with Section 106 of Title 23, United States Code, until the project delivery agreement is executed or the bridge project enters the construction phase.
+Agencies that do not comply with this requirement will be ineligible to receive new obligations in the Highway Bridge Program until the project delivery agreement is executed or the bridge project enters the construction phase.
 Additionally, agencies may be required to repay any Federal funding expended on preliminary engineering in accordance with Federal Highway Administration Order 5020.1A.